axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md

 	* **Start with simplified mental models and un-simplify them as the circumstances demand.**
 		* Simplified conceptual models founder when the situation gets more complex, requiring an updated un-simplification of the mental model, i.e. one degree of abstraction less, or one degree of depth more (× incremental reading; "... explained in 5 levels of difficulty").
 ^
-# Reducing errors
+# <a name="^errors"></a>Reducing errors
 * **Blame the product (or designer), not the user.** Unless the user is the designer.
 	- Human error is usually a result of poor design.
 	* **Instead of finding someone to blame, find something to blame.**
 	* People tend to only report glitches or bugs as opposed to human-made errors, even though the latter might be caused by faulty design.
-		* **Conspiracy of silence:** when many people experience the same struggle and assume others are okay, they do not openly share their struggle; therefore nobody realizes everyone has the same problem, and people miss a chance to team up and support one another. (× Brené Brown: "Shame needs judgment and secrecy", × [my summary of Sex Talks]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}) (shameless plug))
+		* <a name="^conspiracy-of-silence"></a>**Conspiracy of silence:** when many people experience the same struggle and assume others are okay, they do not openly share their struggle; therefore nobody realizes everyone has the same problem, and people miss a chance to team up and support one another. (× Brené Brown: "Shame needs judgment and secrecy", × [my summary of Sex Talks]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}) (shameless plug))
 	* **Reporting errors is a prerequisite for reducing errors.** (× [The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}), culture of error reporting, andon cord)
 		* **Report errors to an independent third party if the culture isn't ready.** The third party can feed back to the organisation.
 - Humans are bad at giving precise, accurate, consistent input to machines; and machines are bad at evaluating input with common sense, being smart and critical about it.
 (A match made in heaven)